Logan International Airport: Ground transportation

 Ride Shares serve the airport via the central parking garage.
-Due to sheer volume of users who use the providers, both have been known to use mass-messaging of their customer base to galvanize political pressure and act on a pressure group towards Logan management at MassPort concerning various policies that can impact those providers.
+A handful of livery-plate operators also service the airport offering various chauffeured car, van, or limousine for-hire offerings.

-The SL1 branch of the MBTA's Silver Line bus rapid transit service connects all Logan terminals with South Station, a major transportation hub in the downtown Boston financial district that serves MBTA Commuter Rail, Amtrak, Red Line subway and intercity bus.
-Airport station on the MBTA's Blue Line subway, despite its name, is not in the airport terminal itself; free shuttle buses carry passengers between the Airport station and the terminal buildings.
+The SL1 branch of the MBTA's Silver Line bus rapid transit service connects all Logan terminals with South Station, a major transportation hub in downtown Boston that is served by MBTA Commuter Rail, Amtrak, the Red Line subway, and intercity bus.

+The SL3 branch of the Silver Line connects Chelsea with the Airport Station.
+The Airport station on the MBTA's Blue Line subway, despite its name, is not in the airport terminal itself; free shuttle buses carry passengers between the Airport station and the terminal buildings.
 The Blue Line connects with the Orange Line at State, which provides service to both North Station and Back Bay, the two other major rail transportation hubs for Boston.
 A transfer to the Green Line, which also runs to North Station, is available at Government Center station.
-The SL3 branch of the Silver Line connects Chelsea with the Airport Station.
-As of 2019, Massport is considering the construction of either an automated people-mover or rapid transit line to replace the airport shuttle.